 - Iron on top of the towel.
 If you used plain paper instead of a towel make sure to set the heat setting to medium or low.

-- Remove the towel and place a fresh sheet on top and cover with weights or heavy books.
-You can also use a flat board or glass instead of paper.
+- Remove the towel then place a fresh sheet on top and cover it with weights or heavy books.
+You can also use a flatboard or glass instead of paper.

 - Leave the painting to flatten for at least 1 day.